bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2018-09-18-newsletter.md

 layout: newsletter
 lang: en
 ---
-This week's newsletter includes action items related to the newly-proposed BIP322, Bitcoin Core 0.17, and Optech's upcoming Paris workshop; a link to the C-Lightning 0.6.1 release, more information about BIP322, and some details about the Bustapay proposal; plus brief descriptions of notable merges in popular Bitcoin infrastructure projects.
+This week's newsletter includes action items related to the security release of Bitcoin Core 0.16.3 and Bitcoin Core 0.17RC4, the newly-proposed BIP322, and Optech's upcoming Paris workshop; a link to the C-Lightning 0.6.1 release, more information about BIP322, and some details about the Bustapay proposal; plus brief descriptions of notable merges in popular Bitcoin infrastructure projects.

 ## Action items

+- **Upgrade to Bitcoin Core 0.16.3 to fix denial-of-service vulnerability:** a bug introduced in Bitcoin Core 0.14.0 and affecting all subsequent versions through to 0.16.2 will cause Bitcoin Core to crash when attempting to validate a block containing a transaction that attempts to spend the same input twice.
+Such blocks would be invalid and so can only be created by miners willing to lose the allowed income from having created a block (at least 12.5 XBT or
+  $80,000 USD).

+    Patches for [master][dup txin master] and [0.16][dup txin 0.16]
+    branches were submitted for public review yesterday, the 0.16.3 release has been tagged containing the patch, and binaries will be available for [download][core download] as soon as a sufficient number of well-known contributors have reproduced the deterministic build---probably later today (Tuesday).
+Immediate upgrade is highly recommended.

+- **Allocate time to test Bitcoin Core 0.17RC4:** Bitcoin Core will soon be uploading [binaries][bcc 0.17] for 0.17 Release Candidate (RC) 4 containing the same patch for the DoS vulnerability described above.
+  All testers of previous release candidates should upgrade.
+Testing is greatly appreciated and can help ensure the quality of the final release.

 - **Review proposed BIP322 for generic message signing:** this [recently-proposed][BIP322 proposal] BIP will allow users to create